cybnity/foundation/implementations-line/systems/technical-infrastructure/CYDEL01-ubuntu-installation.md

   sudo ethtool enp0s25
   ```

-  - Make change as permanent (see [setting doc for help](https://thedarkercorner.com/setting-up-wake-on-lan-on-ubuntu-server-22-04-lts/))
+  - If feature supported by NIC port, make change as permanent (see [setting doc for help](https://thedarkercorner.com/setting-up-wake-on-lan-on-ubuntu-server-22-04-lts/))
     - create new file `wol.service` into the `/etc/systemd/system` folder, including (used value __d__ for disable, or value __g__ for enable Wake-on mode into the ExecStart command's parameter):
     ```
     [Unit]